 Drive Through The Red Desert On The Mereenie Loop

 You don’t go to the centre of Australia to stick to the sealed highway.
 Hire a 4WD and get out to the Mereenie Loop – one of the most spectacular drives in the country, linking Kings Canyon and the West Macdonnell Ranges.

 For 197km of corrugated road, this is the real outback – but it’s not all just red dirt.
 The Loop passes through fields of peculiar desert flowers and rolling hills striped with layers of shrubs and undergrowth.
 It’s a bumpy ride with some serious dips (which is half the fun) and there’s plenty to take in – keep an eye out for brumbies, dingoes, wild camels and eagles on the way.

 Take time to stop and get out of the car – driving through this unique landscape is one thing, but putting your feet on the dirt and staring out into the immense desert is another entirely.

-The Mereenie Loop Road passes through Aboriginal-owned lands, and you will need to purchase a permit (less than $5AUD).
+The Mereenie Loop Road passes through Aboriginal-owned lands, and you will need to purchase a permit (just $5AUD).

 4 / 6

 Take A Hike Into The Middle Of Nowhere

 Like your hikes to be challenging, spectacular and rugged as hell?
 Say hello to the Larapinta Trail.
 At 223km (12-20 days, end-to-end), it’s a veritable beast.